 Your Mortgage Rate May Rise If You Don’t Refinance

-If the borrower doesn’t refinance after three years, their interest rate will jump from 5.875% to 7.69%, using our example from above.
-There are initial rate caps that may limit the amount the interest rate can actually rise (or fall), but it usually won’t be sufficient to keep the mortgage rate in check.
+If the borrower doesn’t refinance after three years, their interest rate will jump from 2.875% to 4.25%, using our example from above.
+There are initial rate caps that may limit the amount the interest rate can actually rise (or fall), but it usually won’t be sufficient to keep the mortgage rate in check in a rising rate environment.

 So most borrowers will likely look to refinance their existing loan with a new loan with a longer fixed period and a lower interest rate.
 Or simply refinance into another ARM with an initial teaser rate.

-It is always recommended that you shop around when looking to refinance, as rates, closing costs, underwriting requirements, and loan programs can and will vary greatly from lender to lender.
+It is always recommended that you shop around when looking to refinance, as rates, closing costs, underwriting requirements, and loan programs can and will vary greatly from lender to lender over time.

 Consider Closing Costs Associated with a Refinance